yetanalytics/project-persephone/README.md

 - `match-statement-vs-profile`: Taking a compiled Pattern, a current state info map, and a Statement, matches the Statement against all of the Profile's Patterns and returns updated state info.

+- `match-statement-batch-vs-pattern`: Same as `match-statement-vs-pattern`, but takes a batch (i.e. collection) of Statements as an argument.

+- `match-statement-batch-vs-profile`: Same as `match-statement-vs-profile`, but takes a batch (i.e. collection) of Statements as an argument.

 To compile a Profile into FSMs, use the `profile->fsms` function.
 This will return a map between Pattern IDs and compiled Patterns, the latter which can be used in `match-statement-vs-pattern`.

 ### Validation on Statement Template